Bonderized Steel: Everything You Need to Know

 Bonderized steel begins as galvanized steel, which is steel hot dipped in molten zinc.
 This layer of zinc prevents the underlying metal from rusting and being subjected to corrosion.

 But what is bonderized steel?
-Also called bonderized galvanized steel, it has a matte grey finish due to the bonderizing process, which involves taking galvanized steel and putting it through a phosphate bath before sealing it with a chromate conversion coating.
+Also called bonderized galvanized steel, it has a matte grey finish due to the bonderizing process, which involves putting it through a phosphate bath where the coating chemically reacts with the steel, creating a layer of zinc phosphate.
+It can later be sealed with a chromate conversion coating.

 Bonderized steel was designed for the rainwater industry.
 This steel’s surface is pre-primed for paint application, allowing soft metals on houses like rain gutters and downspouts to be painted to match the rest of a home.
 The nature of bonderized steel extends the life of paint because it provides a “sticky” and textured surface that paint can easily grip, even without additional primers.

 While other types of steel can be painted, bonderized steel was explicitly created for paint.